dataset-sh/slambda/doc-site/blog/2023-09-08-english-reading-exercise.md

 ## Defining slambda Functions

-The following functions are still not defined in the body of the function `create_reading_execerise`:
+The following functions are still not defined in the body of the function `create_reading_execrise`:

 * `create_questions(content)`: Generates some reading comprehension questions for the given article.
 * `create_answer(content, question)`: Provides the correct answer for the given article and question.